Critics of Filial Correction of Pope Francis Weigh In

 Contravening Donum Veritatis?

-Also in La Stampa, which has gained a reputation for staunchly defending Pope Francis' pontificate, theologians Robert Fastiggi and Dawn Eden Goldstein argue that the authors of the Correctio have not followed a 1990 instruction from the Congregation for the Doctrine of the Faith for theologians.
+Also in La Stampa, which has gained a reputation for staunchly defending Pope Francis' pontificate, theologian Robert Fastiggi and author Dawn Eden Goldstein argue that the authors of the Correctio have not followed a 1990 instruction from the Congregation for the Doctrine of the Faith for theologians.

 Donum Veritatis was issued to explain the need for Catholic theologians to maintain communion with the Magisterium of the Church.
 But when problems arise, the document says, they have a duty to make their reservations known “in an evangelical spirit and a profound desire to resolve the difficulties.”